 If the share certificate is not registered in your name, you can have it transferred to you.
 To do so, contact the company’s transfer agent (listed on the certificate) or the company directly.

-Transfer agent and company contact information are available at www.sedar.com, the official site that provides access to most public securities documents and information filed by issuers with the Canadian Securities Administrators (CSA).
-To find information about a specific company, from SEDAR’shomepage:
+Transfer agent and company contact information are available at www.sedarplus.ca, the official site that provides access to most public securities documents and information filed by issuers with the Canadian Securities Administrators (CSA).

 On the company’s profile page, their address, a contact person as well as the transfer agent will be listed.
 Contact information for many transfer agents in Canada is available on The Securities Transfer Association of Canada website.